rgoyal17/Dotify/README.md

-# Dotify (HW1 - Layouts & Events) by Rishabh Goyal
+# Dotify (HW2 - RecyclerView & Multiple Activities) by Rishabh Goyal

 Let's you listen to music on the cloud